scicloj/scicloj.github.io/content/en/docs/community/groups/ai-meetups/index.md

 <img src="joy2.jpg" alt="an AI model pretending to be joyful about Clojure" style="height:200px;"/>

-The goal of this series of meetups is to support our learning, as a community, of the landscape of ideas around AI models.
+The goal of this group is to support our learning and research, as a community, of the landscape of ideas around AI models.
 It continues the journey of the [scicloj-llm-meetups](https://scicloj.github.io/docs/community/groups/llm-meetups/) group and broandens the scope to various AI models, their principles, and applications.
 Some of the content here is specific to the Clojure ecosystem, but many parts of it will be helpful and interesting to broader audiences.

 ## Chat
 We use the [#scicloj-ai-meetups](https://clojurians.zulipchat.com/#narrow/channel/481583-scicloj-ai-meetups) channel of the [Clojurians Zulip Chat](https://scicloj.github.io/docs/community/chat/) (requires login).
 Please join the Zulip chat before attending our meetings.